William Kirkcaldy of Grange: The "Lang Siege" of Edinburgh Castle

-After the murder of Regent Moray in January 1570, William Kirkaldy of Grange ranged himself definitely among the friends of the imprisoned queen.
+After the murder of Regent Moray in January 1570, William Kirkcaldy of Grange ranged himself definitely among the friends of the imprisoned queen.
+Grange attended a sermon at St Giles on 24 December 1570 with Agnes Keith, Countess of Moray, and heard John Knox criticise him with an allusion to the Biblical story of Naboth's vineyard.
 Defying Regent Lennox, Grange began to strengthen the fortifications of Edinburgh castle and town, of which he was captain and Provost, and now held for Mary.
 On 2 March 1571, Grange organised a military exercise, with some of his troops pretending to be an English army attacking Edinburgh Castle.

 Kirkcaldy forcibly released one of his supporters from imprisonment in Edinburgh's tolbooth, a step which led to an altercation with his former friend John Knox, who called him a murderer and throat-cutter.
 He arrested some leading burgesses on 29 April 1571.
 The King's party established their headquarters in Leith.
 The subsequent period has become known as the "Wars between Leith and Edinburgh."
 Kirkcaldy began to strengthen the spur fortification at the entrance of the castle, and in May built fortifications in the town, on the Royal Mile and on St Giles Kirk.
 In October 1571 the town council established itself in Leith, and Grange's men fortified Edinburgh by blocking the ends of streets and closes and burning houses on the outskirts of the city, such as Potterrow.
 The "lang siege" of Edinburgh castle began in mid-October, when Regent Mar brought artillery from Dumbarton and Stirling Castle.

 Raising money for Mary's cause

 Grange received supplies and money from France, England, and the Spanish Netherlands where George Seton, 7th Lord Seton negotiated with the Duke of Alva.
 John Chisholm, Master of the Scottish Artillery, obtained money and arms from the exiled Bishop of Glasgow and Charles IX of France.
 He sailed from Dieppe in June 1571 but was captured at North Queensferry.

 Grange established a mint in the castle to coin silver with the goldsmiths James Mosman and James Cockie, and raised loans by pawning jewellery belonging to Mary, Queen of Scots.
 On 27 January 1573, William's brother, James Kirkcaldy arrived at Blackness Castle with arms and money from France, but the castle was besieged by Regent Morton, and James Kirkcaldy was captured.

 Early in 1573, Kirkcaldy refused to come to an agreement with Regent Morton because the terms of peace set out by the "Pacification of Perth" did not include a section of his friends.
+As it became clear that surrender was inevitable, Grange sent his cousin Henry Echlin of Pittadro, to Regent Morton to discuss the handover of the Honours of Scotland, the remainder of Mary's jewels, and the jewels taken as pledges for loans.
+Morton did not engage with Grange's offer.